foundation29org/Dx29_v2_DOC/source/pages/1_Architecture/Components.md

 How is this information organised?
 >- For the **databases**:
 >>- **SQL** database: It is controlled from the frontend directly, but it is important to comment at this point that there is a database of this type that stores the information for the login of the users in Dx29.
 That is to say, it will only contain the user's information, not the patient's information.
->>- **MongoDB** databases: We will have several databases where the patient information is stored.
+>>- **CosmosDB** databases: We will have several databases where the patient information is stored.
 For security reasons, personal data will not be stored in the same location as medical information, to prevent them from being related to each other.
 In other words, Dx29 ensures anonymity.

 >- In the **blobs**, an input will be created for each medical case or medical history where the files that have been attached (uploaded) will be stored, as well as others necessary for the functioning of the application: literals, documents,...